harms/rc-rpg-j/README.txt

 This code will be published on the Rosetta Code website at the sub-page http://rosettacode.org/wiki/RCRPG/J

-To run this system, copy the files to the same directory on a system that includes a J installation.
+To run this system, copy the files so they are all in a single directory on a system where J is installed.
 Launch J, load rcrpg_main.ijs, and enter (play '') The parentheses are not needed.
 To exit the resulting play-mode, enter the command "quit" (without quotes.)